why is Little Simz’ GREY Area on this best 1,000 albums ever thing?

-A little real talk before we get into GREY Area.
-I don’t connect strongly with a ton of popular music that’s being produced these days.
-Which, really, is as it should be.
-Without aging myself overly much, you’ll clearly see by way of the music cataloged in the rankings on this here best 1,000 albums ever project that while there are albums produced almost 100 years ago in the early 1920s all the way through 2022 and beyond (it’s very early 2022 at the time of this writing), there’s a little more of a bias for roughly the range of 1980s through the early 2000s.
+Without aging myself overly much, you’ll clearly see by way of the music cataloged in this here best 1,000 albums ever project that while there are albums produced way back in the early 1920s all the way through the 2020s, there’s a little more of a bias for roughly the range of the 1980s through the early 2000s.

-*I mention that Simz is female only from the standpoint that hip hop and rap are still genres mostly dominated by men, still, so it’s even more refreshing to see a female MC doing her thing at this level.
+*I mention that Simz is female only from the standpoint that hip hop and rap are still genres mostly dominated by men, so it’s even more refreshing to see a female MC doing her thing at this level.

 I’m Jay-Z on a bad day, Shakespeare on my worst days